Managing cost groups

 In addition to the existing widgets, new ones can be added to the dashboard.

-3. Enter a distinct name for the widget
+2. Enter a unique name and configure the widget settings:

 Dashboard does not support Area chart when the Granularity is set to None.